 Graduate research schools

 Graduate research schools are interdisciplinary, university-affiliated research centres that serve the purpose of educating a larger number of doctoral students.
 As is the case with Research Training Groups, doctoral students admitted to graduate research schools are usually supervised by a supervision committee made up of several individuals and benefit from a range of support activities such as lectures, colloquia, seminars and workshops.
-Funding at DFG-funded graduate research schools is usually available through scholarships or staff positions.
+Funding at externally-funded graduate research schools is usually available through scholarships or staff positions.
 Please apply directly to the graduate research school you wish to join and include a research proposal in your application.
 Your research topic should relate to a certain subject represented in the graduate research school.

 Individual doctoral studies